New World Order (professional wrestling): Dissension; nWo Hollywood and nWo Wolfpac

 In the meantime, a new contender for Hogan's championship emerged in the form of undefeated rookie and current United States Heavyweight Champion Goldberg, who had racked up an impressive string of victories.
 On the July 2, 1998 episode of Thunder, Goldberg was granted a title match against Hogan for the July 6 episode of Nitro.
 However, Hogan changed his mind and forced Goldberg to wrestle Scott Hall in order to earn his title match.
 Goldberg defeated Hall and then toppled Hogan in the main event to win his first WCW World Heavyweight Championship.
 After his loss to Goldberg, Hogan turned his attention to celebrity matches for the next two months, wrestling in two tag team matches at Bash at the Beach and Road Wild.
 Hogan won the first match with Dennis Rodman over Diamond Dallas Page and Karl Malone.
 The second match was a culmination of a storyline involving several Tonight Show skits involving Jay Leno making fun of Hogan, which resulted in Hogan and Eric Bischoff taking over the show and Diamond Dallas Page coming to save the day.
 Hogan and Bischoff lost to Page and Leno thanks to interference from Kevin Eubanks.

 Meanwhile, the feud between Scott Hall and Kevin Nash continued while Nash continued to defend the tag team championship with Sting.
 On the July 20 episode of Nitro, Hall and The Giant challenged the champions to a match for the tag team titles.
 Late in the match, Bret Hart, who had been feuding with Sting over the previous few weeks, came out in an attempt to attack Sting.
 Sting knocked Hart to the floor and climbed the turnbuckle to taunt him, but the momentary lapse in concentration enabled Hall to pin Sting to win the WCW World Tag Team Championship back to the black and white. nWo Hollywood added a new member to its ranks on the August 24 episode of Nitro when Stevie Ray joined their stable after turning on his brother, Booker T. A few weeks later, they lost a member when The Disciple officially joined O.W.N. and The Warrior on the September 21 episode of Nitro after being "kidnapped" by The Warrior in the previous weeks.

-The feud between Hall and Nash culminated in a singles match at Halloween Havoc in October, where Hall earned a countout win after Nash left the ring.
+The feud between Hall and Nash culminated in a singles match at Halloween Havoc in October, where Hall earned a countout win when Nash left the ring after soundly assaulting Hall.
 Nash later stated that he didn't care about winning the match, he just wanted his friend back.
 On the same night, Hogan defeated The Warrior when Hogan's nephew, Horace, interfered and joined nWo Hollywood.
-Bret Hart defeated Wolfpac member Sting, putting him out of action for around 6 months.
-This would Sting's final appearance with nWo Wolfpac.
+Bret Hart defeated Wolfpac member Sting, injuring him and putting him out of action for around 6 months.
+This would be Sting's final appearance with nWo Wolfpac.